York Revolution Explained

 All-Star Games

-The Revolution hosted the 2011 Atlantic League All-Star Game at WellSpan Park on July 14, 2011.
-They had seven players named to the All-Star team in addition to manager Andy Etchenbarren, who skippered the Freedom Division.
+The Revolution hosted the 2011 Atlantic League All-Star Game at the four-year-old WellSpan Park on Arch Street on July 14, 2011.
+Seven Revs players were named to the All-Star team in addition to manager Andy Etchenbarren (former longtime player with the Baltimore Orioles), who skippered the Freedom Division.
 In front of a sellout crowd, two of those Revolution players, Corey Thurman and Val Majewski, helped to lead the Freedom Division to a 7–0 shutout over the Liberty Division.
 Thurman started the game, throwing two shutout innings and Majewski hit a solo homerun over the right field wall to start the scoring.
-Michael Hernandez of the Somerset Patriots ended up taking home the game's MVP award with a solo blast of his own and an RBI triple in the seventh inning.[11]
-Prior to the game, Val Majewski participated in the homerun derby and was a member of the winning team.
-The first pitch of the All-Star Game was thrown out by former Dover High School football player and then Green Bay Packer John Kuhn.[12]
+Michael Hernandez of the Somerset Patriots ended up taking home the game's MVP award with a solo blast of his own and an RBI triple in the seventh inning.[10]
+Prior to the game, Val Majewski participated in the home run derby and was a member of the winning team.
+The first pitch of the Atlantic League All-Star Game was thrown out by former local Dover High School and later National Football League Green Bay Packer player John Kuhn.[11]

-The Revolution again hosted the Atlantic League All-Star Game at WellSpan Park in July 2019.[13]
+The Revolution again hosted the Atlantic League All-Star Game at WellSpan Park eight years later in July 2019.[12]

 Logos and uniforms

-From 2007 to 2010, the York Revolution's colors were navy blue, red, white, brass, and silver.
-The original brand focused exclusively on symbols such as the United States flag and the bald eagle.
-The team re-branded for the 2011 season to the look used today.
+From 2007 to 2010, the York Revolution's team colors were navy blue, red, white, brass, and silver.
+The original brand focused exclusively on patriotic symbols such as the United States flag and the bald eagle national bird symbol of America.
+The team re-branded after four years for the 2011 season to the different look used today.

 The current team colors of the York Revolution are navy blue, yellow, white, and silver.
 The "Revolution" wordmark is colored white in an industrial script centered on a navy blue background.
-The word "York" is featured above in white with a baseball standing in for the letter "O".
+The word "York" is featured above in white with a baseball standing in for the letter "o".
 The entire wordmark is outlined in silver.
-Centered above the wordmark is a bald eagle holding a baseball bat.
+Centered above the wordmark is an American bald eagle holding a baseball bat.

 The home jerseys are white with navy blue and yellow paneling down the sides.
-They feature a navy blue cursive serif wordmark with a yellow outline that pays tribute to the Baltimore Orioles' script.
-The away jersey is gray with navy blue and yellow paneling down the sides.
+They feature a navy blue cursive serif wordmark with a yellow outline that pays tribute to the Baltimore Orioles' style of script on their black / orange and white team jerseys.
+The Revolution away jersey is gray with navy blue and yellow paneling down the sides.
 Across the chest is the cursive "York" wordmark in navy blue outlined in yellow with a traditional underscore.
 The team also sports a third alternate jersey, which has changed numerous times over the years.

 Season-by-season records